 Taking inspiration from the typography found in three editions of this classic novel, Pride, Prejudice & Perceptions uses type, sound, sight and scent to serve one story three ways.

-Below are some great photos to give you a glimpse, but this installation is best experienced in person when you can find answers to the following questions:
+Below are some great photos to give you a glimpse, but this installation is best experienced in person and you can find answers to the following questions:

 Cabinet I: Classic, the First Edition.